baiango/Crystalline_lossy/README.md

 # CLY - Crystalline lossy
-An Unlicense custom image crate.
+An Unlicense custom image format.
+You can check [license information in edu/README.md](edu/README.md).
 Please don't affiliate your project with me.
 You can claim that you made it or found it in a buried hard drive instead.

 Other assets, such as image, are under CC0.

-There will be some educational Python scripts in the `/edu` folder used during creation of CLY.
+There will be some educational Python scripts in the `edu` folder used during creation of CLY.
 I took time to name them descriptively.

 ## Blueprint
 **Quadtree split macroblocks:**